 Consumer spending has been slightly up year-over-year (as of July 22, 2023), according to Bank of America credit-card spending data.
 While spending was significantly down in categories such as online electronics, furniture and gas, consumers have been paying more on dining and entertainment.

 Historically, if investors wanted higher levels of yield, they would have to take on higher levels of volatility.
-But over the past three years, bank loans have had lower levels of volatility than most investment-grade areas of the fixed-income market with higher levels of yield.
-Bank loans currently offer investors more than two times the yield of the Bloomberg US Aggregate Bond Index, while having delivered 32% less volatility over the past three years.
+But over the past three-plus years, bank loans have had lower levels of volatility than most investment-grade areas of the fixed-income market with higher levels of yield.
+Bank loans currently offer investors more than two times the yield of the Bloomberg US Aggregate Bond Index, while having delivered 50% less volatility over the past three years.

 Over the past 12 months, longer-duration asset classes have seen $99.4 billion in net inflows vs. $22.8 billion in outflows from shorter-duration categories.1 To date, this move to duration—sparked largely by the potential ending of rate hikes by the Fed—has seen bank-loan funds outperform long government bond, intermediate core bond and intermediate government bond funds in the second half of 2022, all of 2022 and 2023 year-to-date.